nsharma-01-star/Abstraction_API_Tango/README.md

   * Java 11 (Maven project)
   * Python 3.9.6 (plotly==5.1.0, pyspark==3.1.2)
 * Validation
-  * One can compare the above mentioned csv files with the original work, one would infer that the work is replicated.
+  * One can compare the above mentioned csv files with the original work, one would infer that the work is enhanced by filtering out the repositories with multiple POM files and that results in modified dependency pairs.
 * Data
-  * The data replication was able to produce the csv files mentioned in the output delta section along with a temp folder consisting of necessary files required for the generation of the above mentioned csv files.
+  * The data replication was able to produce the csv files mentioned in the output delta section.